Jimmy Bone

-James Bone (born 22 September 1949) is a Scottish former professional footballer, who played as a striker.
-Following his playing retirement he moved into coaching and has managed a number of Scottish League clubs.
+James Bone (22 September 1949 – 1 September 2025) was a Scottish professional footballer who played as a striker.
+Following his playing retirement he moved into coaching, and managed a number of Scottish League clubs.

 Playing career

 Early career

 Despite attending rugby union-playing Stirling High School, Bone developed a keen interest in football, through representative games with his local boys brigade.
 He began his professional career with Partick Thistle, whom he joined from junior side Airth Castle Rovers in 1968 and spent four seasons with the Jags.
 During this time they suffered their first relegation from the First Division since season 1900-01, finishing bottom of the table in 1969–70.
 However, the next season Bone was an integral part of the side that won the Second Division title and instant promotion back to the top flight.
 He earned another, unexpected, medal in 1971–72 when Partick won the Scottish League Cup by beating the overwhelming favourites Celtic.
 Celtic were the reigning League champions and had been European Cup finalists only two years earlier but Bone's 37th-minute goal helped Partick to a 4–0 halftime lead, the Jags eventually winning 4–1.